Haliotis madaka

 Haliotis madaka is a species of sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.

 Description

 The size of the shell varies between 60 mm and 246 mm.
+It is tan on its shell.

+Biology

+Anatomy

+The shell has a wide hole and many respiratory pores used in functions like respiration or reproduction.
+The shell is flat to reduce drag in the habitat of the species, coastal reefs.